 Greeting sir?
-That’s not a right way to address your potential supervisor.
-It demonstrates disrespect for professors to receive an email without proper courtesy.
-They have worked hard to be at a position of professor that’s why always use salutation and name with a title such as Dear Dr._____ or Dear Prof._____.
+That’s not a right way to address your potential supervisor when you write the very first email.
+It shows disrespect for professors to receive a generic email without their name and proper courtesy.
+They have worked hard to be at a position of professor that’s why always use salutation and name with a title such as Dear Dr. Name or Dear Prof. Name.

 2. Personal pronoun mistakes

 The personal pronoun ‘I’ is always written with a capital letter in standard English.
 How can someone write ‘i’ in a formal email?
 Never write ‘i’ in a formal email, it indicates that you don’t have sufficient English language skills.
-Professors are looking for candidates that have good command in English for understanding literature and writing the research papers.
+When it comes to master and PhD supervisions, professors are looking for candidates that have good command in English for understanding scientific literature and writing the research papers.

-Avoid asking a professor for supervision in the first sentence without proper introduction and demonstrating that you are a well-qualified and suitable person for professor’s lab.
+When you email a professor for master’s or PhD supervision and scholarships.
+You must avoid asking a professor for supervision in the first sentence without proper introduction and demonstrating that you are a well-qualified and suitable person for the professor’s lab.
 First of all, you have to emphasize your skills and expertise that the professor is looking for.
-After that, you can request for supervision.
+After that, you can request for MS and PhD research supervision.

 4. Unclear research interests

-The word ‘field’ is a wide area of research and branch of study.
-You have to select the specific keywords here.
+As mentioned in this email to a professor sample, the word ‘field’ is a wide area of research and branch of study.
+You should select the specific keywords here.
 At a time, professors are working on many different topics.
-You have to mention a few research interests which are relevant to your expertise and professor’s research area.
+You should mention a few research interests which apply to your expertise and professor’s research area.

 5. Complete name of research group

-Always write full name of the research group.
+Always write the full name of the research group and the departments.
 It will show that you are not sending the same email to multiple professors.

 6. Specify university name

 Never forget to write the full name of the university and avoid using abbreviations.
-If you don’t specify university name, it means that you are sending similar emails to professors of other universities as well.
+If you don’t specify the university name, it means that you are sending similar emails for master and PhD supervision to multiple professors of other universities.
 Professors have a lot of experience and they can easily understand either this email is specially written for him/her or it’s a generic email.
-They only respond to the emails which shows that the applicant is motivated and his/her email isn’t generic.
+They only respond to the emails, which shows that the applicant’s motivation and email aren’t generic.